corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 └── partyb_node.conf             // Party B's node.conf file
 ```

-will generate directories containing three nodes: `notary`, `partya` and `partyb`.
-They will each use the `corda.jar`
+Then the bootstrapper will generate directories containing three nodes: `notary`, `partya`, and `partyb`.
+Each node will use the `corda.jar`
-that comes with the Network Bootstrapper.
-If a different version of Corda is required then simply place that `corda.jar` file
-alongside the configuration files in the directory.
+provided by the Network Bootstrapper you chose.
+If you need to change the version, put the relevant `corda.jar` file with the configuration files in the directory.

-You can also have the node directories containing their “node.conf” files already laid out.
-The previous example would be:
+Alternatively, you can structure the node directories like this:

 ```none
 .